 It startled me that this nice, gentle old lady would greet me this way.
 Yet even then I had to agree with her.
 Nobody wants to grow old.
 We all want to stay young forever.

 Unfortunately, aging is a fact of life.
 However, life is precious.
 We all only have one shot at it.
 That means we should make the most of every day.
+And making the most of every day comes from finding purpose in life after 50.

 Yeah, I know.
 Easier said than done.